What is CBD and what does it do?

 - learning and memory

 - cardio system function

 - muscle formation

 The theory of CED was first presented in 2001.
 The theory is based on the concept that many brain disorders like Alzheimer’s, Parkinson’s and Depression are associated with neurotransmitter deficiencies.
 Therefore, a similar deficiency in endocannabinoid levels may lead to disorders where processes are dependant on the ES.
 The main conditions theorised are migraine, fibromyalgia and IBS.
 A 2008 study found ‘patterns that suggest an underlying clinical endocannabinoid deficiency that may be suitably treated with cannabinoid medicine’s’.
 None of these conditions have an obvious cause and they can often present in patients alongside each other.
 A 2016 review concluded ‘the current review has examined the concept of CED and presented more than a decade of supportive objective evidence’.
 Although more research has to be done to fully understand the Endocannabinoid System, there is plenty of evidence it plays a big role in key bodily processes.

 The Endocannabinoid System is responsible for regulating many bodily processes with the goal of achieving homeostasis, a balanced equilibrium that promotes wellbeing and favourable health.

-Our top CBD E-Juice Picks:
+Our top CBD Products: